jxing98/CourseRegisterProject/README.md

 ##
 ### Form Input: User full name, email address, current semester or year, dropdown list of available courses, a text box for comments/ message to instructor and button to submit.
-1. There are username, emailaddress, semester and year dropdown list, and then the semester and year can determine the courses and show in courses dropdown list.
+1. There are username, email address, semester and year dropdown list, and then the semester and year can determine the courses and show in courses dropdown list.
 <img width="1458" alt="image" src="https://user-images.githubusercontent.com/91811861/198764773-4e107fb1-3aec-4183-9156-59bab4b4dddb.png">
 2. You need to enter username, vaild email address and choose a course and then you can click submit button, if there is invaild part, submit is unclickable and there will be alert.
 <img width="1458" alt="image" src="https://user-images.githubusercontent.com/91811861/198765587-6c7373d1-7160-4914-94ae-6f7ee40042cd.png">
 3. You can use reset button to reset all the form information

 ##
 ### Ability to submit the form.
 Send a request to the server for processing
-I tried to use React create the frontend interface, and do the form validation in the frontend, then use axios send request to backend.
+I tried to use React create the frontend interface, and do the form validation in the frontend, if the form is vaild, then use axios send request to backend.
+Then use the backend response to show the notification information.
 ##
 ### Use any server-side framework to handle requests, validate and respond to the request.
 I tried to use Express create the backend and use getCourse and addCourse Api to handle the request.
+It will deal with user authentication and course validation.

 ##
 ### Add user authentication
-Please check the validation part, it includes user and course validation
+1. I add user authentication at the backend side.
+2. If there is already exist user, first check whether it's name and email is vaild.
+I use email as unique key in the table and if there is exist this email but username is incorrect, it will response error info.
+3. Then if username and email is vaild, use this user to register a course.
+4. If we don't have email in the user table, we will create a new user and register a course.
+5. There can be user with same username, but email is unique.

 ##
 ### Create a dummy database with user and course models.
 Validate user and course from database.
 Add user if does not exist.
 Can use any database management tech.
-I tried to create user table, course table and usermaptocourse table in mysql database, and do the validation using these tables, please check the validation part for detail.
+I tried to create user table, course table and select_course table in mysql database, and do the validation using these tables, please check the database part for detail.

 ##
 ### Database schema